History of the Toronto Maple Leafs: Post-lockout (2005–2014)

-Brendan Shanahan era (2014–present)
+Brendan Shanahan era (2014–2025)

 Shortly after the end of the 2013–14 regular season, Brendan Shanahan was named as the president and an alternate governor of the Maple Leafs.
 On January 6, 2015, the Leafs fired Randy Carlyle as head coach, and assistant coach Peter Horachek took over on an interim basis immediately.
 While the Leafs had a winning record before Carlyle's firing, the team eventually collapsed.
 On February 6, 2015, the Leafs set a new franchise record of 11 consecutive games without a win.
 At the beginning of February, Shanahan gained the approval of MLSE's Board of Directors to begin a "scorched earth" rebuild of the club.
 Both Dave Nonis and Horachek were relieved of their duties on April 12, just one day after the season concluded.
 In addition, the Leafs also fired a number of assistant coaches, including Steve Spott, Rick St. Croix; as well as individuals from the Leafs' player scouting department.

 On May 20, 2015, Mike Babcock was named as the new head coach, and on June 23, Lou Lamoriello was named the 16th general manager in team history.
 On July 1, 2015, the Leafs packaged Kessel in a multi-player deal to the Pittsburgh Penguins in return for three skaters, including Kasperi Kapanen, a conditional first round pick, and a third round pick.
 Toronto also retained $1.2 million of Kessel's salary for the remaining seven seasons of his contract.
 During the following season, on February 9, 2016, the Leafs packaged Phaneuf in another multi-player deal, acquiring four players, as well as a 2017 2nd-round pick from the Ottawa Senators.
-The team finished last in the NHL for the first time since the 1984–85 season and secured a 20 percent chance at winning the first overall pick in the 2016 NHL Entry Draft.
+The team finished last in the NHL for the first time since the 1984–85 season and secured a 20 percent chance at winning the first overall pick in the 2016 NHL entry draft.
 They were also guaranteed to pick no lower than fourth.
 They subsequently won the draft lottery and used the first overall pick to draft Auston Matthews.

 In their second season under Babcock, Toronto secured the final Eastern Conference wildcard spot for the 2017 playoffs.
 On April 23, 2017, the Maple Leafs were eliminated from the playoffs by the top-seeded Washington Capitals.
 With a score of 2–1 in the sixth game of the first round, Marcus Johansson scored the winner for the Capitals 6:31 into overtime.
 Toronto finished the 2017–18 season with 105 points by beating Montreal 4–2 in their final game of the regular season, a franchise-record, beating the previous record of 103 points set in 2004.
-They faced the Boston Bruins in the First Round and lost in seven games.
+They faced the Boston Bruins in the first round and lost in seven games.